Yogurt Cheese (and Whey)

 - Store yogurt and whey in covered glass containers in refrigerator.
 Keeps for about 1 month (whey keeps for about 6 months)

 Whey will keep in the refrigerator for about 6 months.
-Great for soaking your flour and or making healthy smoothies!
+Great for fermenting your flour and making healthy smoothies!

 Serve with sliced veggies or sprouted, gluten-free bread, or better yet, homemade bread.